shipmonk-rnd/phpstan-rules/README.md

 - Denies property fetch on unknown type.
 - Any property fetch assumes the caller is an object with such property and therefore, the typehint/phpdoc should be fixed.
 - Similar to `ForbidMethodCallOnMixedRule`
-- Makes sense only on PHPStan level 8 or below
+- Makes sense only on PHPStan level 8 or below, gets autodisabled on level 9
 ```php
 function example($unknown) {
     $unknown->property; // cannot fetch property on mixed